silentoverride/bmad-docugen/docs/config-specification.md

 ### 2.8 `UI`

-An object containing constants that control the behavior and appearance of the user interface for the Financial Document Generator.
+An object containing constants that control the behavior and appearance of the user interface for DocuGen.

 | Property         | Type   | Description                                           | Example    |
 | ---------------- | ------ | ----------------------------------------------------- | ---------- |